cran/iprior/README.md

 An I-prior is defined as Gaussian with some prior mean (usually zero) and covariance kernel equal to the Fisher information for the regression function.

 This package performs regression modelling using I-priors in R.
-It is intuitively designed to be similar to `lm`, making use of similar syntactical conventions and S3 methods, with both formula and non-formula based input.
+It is intuitively designed to be similar to `lm`, making use of familiar syntactical conventions and S3 methods, with both formula and non-formula based input.
 The package estimates these parameters using direct log-likelihood maximisation, the expectation-maxmisation (EM) algorithm, or a combination of both.
 While the main interest of I-prior modelling is prediction, inference is also possible, e.g. via log-likelihood ratio tests.

 For installation instructions and some examples of I-prior modelling, continue reading below.
-The package is documented with help files, and the vignette provides an introduction to the concept of I-priors and also to using the package.
+The package is documented with help files, and the [vignette](http://phd.haziqj.ml/iprior_paper.pdf) provides an introduction to the concept of I-priors and also to using the package.

 ## Installation